 A doer of things.

-I am an assistant professor of Rhetoric and Writing at Bentley University.
+I work in the Department of Literatures, Cultural, and Communication Studies at The University of the West Indies-St. Augustine.
 I think, talk, tweet, and write about Caribbean Rhetoric—wrote a book on the subject, entitled Tropic Tendencies: Rhetoric, Popular Culture, and the Anglophone Caribbean.
+More recently, I’ve completed a book of photographs and essays, entitled Between Still Life and Afterlife: Mas, Photography, and the Self (forthcoming).
+I’m also the co-founder of the Caribbean Memory Project, a Digital Humanities research project.
 There are a number of other projects—always other projects—which I’ll share in time.

 Suffice it to say that I do these things because I have an insatiable and inexplicable need to understand my people and—having understood—advocate for them from the vantage point of evolving clarity and a half-negotiated exile.
 I’m reminded, here, of an interview by Andre Tanker.
 I feel like this path, this area of study and action, actually chose me.
 I didn’t choose it.
 Yes, I went to school and got a degree in English, as reflected on my CV.
 I chose to do it, but that’s not exactly what I mean.